Mick Jenkins: 2012–2013: Career beginnings, Trees & Truths, and mixtapes

 On January 13, 2012, Jenkins released his first official mixtape, The Mickstape, followed by The Pursuit of HappyNess: The Story of Mickalascage in August 2012.
 These consecutive mixtapes included involvement from several record producers, such as After the Smoke, Swisha House, Chris Calor, Quincy Banks, Chuck Inglish, Vanilla, and Dijon, among others.
 During 2012, Jenkins returned to Chicago and joined the YCA (Young Chicago Authors), poetry collective, where he performed his first a cappella verse.
 This resulted in attention from local recording artist, and a leader of Chicago's Pivot Gang collective, Saba.
 The two then collaborated on a track, called Heaux, which was meant for a Mick Jenkins project, but ended up featuring on Saba's mixtape GETCOMFORTable (2012).
-Jenkins also became a member of a hip-hop group, called Free Nationals.
+Jenkins also became a member of a hip-hop group, called Free Nation.
 Other members include Prop, J-Stock, Burman, and Maine The Saint.
-Free Nationals is "a hip hop group that promotes creative thought without accepting narrow views imposed by the powers that be".
+Free Nation is "a hip hop group that promotes creative thought without accepting narrow views imposed by the powers that be".

 In April 2013, Jenkins released his Trees & Truths mixtape.
 The tape quickly became a local favorite, featuring acid jazz-influenced production, biblical allegory, and his lacerating lyricism.
 Only few months after its release, a collaboration between him and fellow Chicago rappers Chance The Rapper and Vic Mensa came in the form of the single Crossroads, which garnered both attention and praise.